-As a recitalist, Ms. Saxton has performed in the UK, China, Finland, and Brasil, and concertizes nationally with Timothy Olsen, organ, and Allison Gagnon, piano with whom she recorded her acclaimed solo CD Concert and Contest Pieces for Trumpet, distributed globally to the International Trumpet Guild (ITG) membership.
-As principal and soloist, she leads the Shenandoah Valley Bach Festival, and is on Eastern Music Festival (EMF) faculty with whom she records annually under Gerard Schwarz’s leadership.
-She performs regularly with an array of orchestral and chamber organizations on the eastern seaboard of the US.
+As a recitalist, Ms. Saxton has performed in the UK, China, Finland and Brasil, and concertizes nationally and records with organist Timothy Olsen, Landfall (2020), The American and French Muses (2017); and with Allison Gagnon, piano, Concert and Contest Pieces for Trumpet, the 2011 International Trumpet Guild [ITG] CD distributed globally to 5,000 members.
+As principal and soloist, she leads the Shenandoah Valley Bach Festival, and is currently Acting Principal with Winston Salem Symphony.
+She served 25 seasons on Eastern Music Festival (EMF) faculty with whom she recorded annually under Gerard Schwarz’s leadership.
+She can be heard regularly with orchestral and chamber organizations across the eastern seaboard of the US.

 As an Alexander Technique teacher and Conn-Selmer artist/clinician, she has offered her musicianship and body/mind expertise for over 200 master classes at conservatories, festivals, conferences and Eldercare facilities world-wide including ITG, EMF, Road Scholar, Trumpet Festival of the South East and International Women’s Brass Conferences (IWBC).